qgis/QGIS-Documentation/docs/user_manual/processing_algs/gdal/miscellaneous.rst

      - [boolean]

        Default: ``True``
-     - If checked, reports additional information about identified datasets, including whether the file is a Cloud Optimized GeoTIFF (COG), the list of files that compose the dataset, whether it has georeferencing (``has_geotransform`` and ``has_crs`` fields), and overviews.
+     - If checked, additional details about each identified dataset will be added to the output vector layer.
    * - **Output file**
      - ``OUTPUT``
      - [vector: any]